In a nutshell

 Only in rare cases will there be something not quite right with the placenta.
 In that case, you'd monitored with more scans - and go from there.

-Unsurprisingly, this is a BIG talking point on our forum.
-Loads of our MFMers have been told they're measuring small for a variety of reasons - one of which is the fact they had small or petite bumps.
+Unsurprisingly, this is a big talking point in our MadeForMums Community, where quite a number of women say they were told they were measuring small for a variety of reasons - one of which is the fact they had small or petite bumps.

 Reassuringly, most of them found that their baby's actual weights were higher than the estimates from scans.

-"I was told I was measuring small at 38 weeks," says forumlady.
+"I was told I was measuring small at 38 weeks," says Louisa.
 "I was scanned at 38+4 and was told the baby had stopped growing and would be 5lb 10oz.

 "I was to be induced at 38+5 so went home and rushed to the shops to buy newborn sizes... he was 6lb 12.5oz when born at 39 and he's certainly not small now.
 5 months and almost 17lb!"

-"Please don't worry (I know it's hard)," advises wannanother.
-"I went through this exact thing with my daughter (1st child) who is 3yrs now.
+"I went through this exact thing with my daughter (1st child) who is 3yrs now," says Laura.

 "They thought maybe my placenta wasn't feeding the baby properly and were going to give me a C-section.
 But the scans always showed that everything was fine, there was enough fluid around the baby etc, and I was left to have the baby normally.